ludykraks/one-click-hugo-cms/site/content/_index.md

 subtitle: Support sustainable education
 blurb:
     heading: Why Frantomapa?
     text: "Frantomapa is a school for everyone who believes that great education shouldn't just taste good, it should do good too.
-We source all of our instructors directly from small scale sustainable school and make sure part of the profits are reinvested in their communities."
-intro:
     heading: "What we offer"
-    text: "Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone."
+    text: "Frantomapa Educational Aid is a non -governmental agency formed in Ghana on the 8th of May, 2016.
+The registered office and principal place of business of the Frantomapa Educational Aid is in Accra."
 products:
     - image: img/illustrations-coffee.svg
       text: "We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
 We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
 Check our post or contact us directly for current availability."